Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_swimmer.md

 ## Starting state
-The starting state of the environment is the as [Gymnasium's Swimmer](https://gymnasium.farama.org/environments/mujoco/swimmer/#starting-state).
+The starting state of the environment is the same as [Gymnasium's Swimmer](https://gymnasium.farama.org/environments/mujoco/swimmer/#starting-state).